Chinese Festivals — Celebration, Custom, and Food

 Duan Wu the Dragon Boat Festival

-Dragon Boat Festival, also named Duan Wu, is on 5th of May of Chinese Calendar.
+Dragon Boat Festival, also named Duan Wu, is on the 5th of May on the Chinese Calendar.

 The most common elements of this festival are racing Dragon Boat, eating rice dumplings, and drinking realgar wine.

-People would then take them off and throw them into rivers when the next rain comes, hoping the river could take disease and bad luck away.
+People would then take them off and throw them into rivers when the next rain came, hoping the river could take disease and bad luck away.

-Sachets that are stuffed with various types of herbs, scented petals, or perfume, are another popular ornament to wear or send as gifts.
+Sachets stuffed with various herbs, scented petals, or perfume are another popular ornament to wear or send as gifts.

-They are also typical gifts among couples in love.
-Women usually would make some sachets on their own, and give them to their beloved ones.
+They are also distinctive gifts among couples in love.
+Women would usually make some sachets and give them to their beloved ones.

 Qi Xi the Double Seventh Festival

-Double Seventh Festival (Qi Xi) is on the 7th of July of the Chinese Calendar.
+Double Seventh Festival (Qi Xi) is on the 7th of July in the Chinese Calendar.

-It is originated from a legend around 2,000 years ago, which is a famous love story in Chinese mythology, about the Altair and Vega.
+It originated from a legend around 2,000 years ago, a famous love story in Chinese mythology about Altair and Vega.

-Once upon a time, a fairy went to the earth and fell in love with a nice young man.
-Soon, they got married and had two children, and lived happily ever after.
+Once upon a time, a fairy went to the earth and fell in love with a lovely young man.
+Soon, they married, had two children, and lived happily ever after.

-However, the fairy’s mother found out; she didn’t allow a fairy to marry to a human.
-Soon, she took the fairy back to the heaven.
+However, the fairy’s mother found out; she didn’t allow a fairy to marry a human.
+Soon, she took the fairy back to heaven.

-The man got some help from his loyal and mysterious friend, then he took his children and flew to the sky.
+The man got help from his loyal and mysterious friend, then took his children and flew to the sky.

-But the fairy’s mother created a celestial river between them, which separated the couple apart in the huge Milky Way.
+But the fairy’s mother created a celestial river between them, separating the couple in the massive Milky Way.

-No matter what happened, the guy had never gave up.
+No matter what happened, the guy had never given up.
 He and their two kids kept taking the water out of the galaxy, day and night.

-After a long time, the fairy’s mother was a little moved and allowed them to meet each other once a year, on the 7th of July of the Chinese Traditional Calendar.
+After a long time, the fairy’s mother was a little moved and allowed them to meet each other once a year, on the 7th of July in the Chinese Traditional Calendar.

-On that day, thousands of magpies will fly there and create a bridge using their wings for this beloved couple.
+On that day, thousands of magpies will fly there and create a bridge for this beloved couple using their wings.

-Afterwards, this day became the representative of strong and eternal love.
+Afterward, this day became the representative of solid and eternal love.

-Since the fairy was quite excellent at knitting and weaving, many women then pray for good skill, loyal love, and happy marriage on this festival as well.
+Since the fairy was excellent at knitting and weaving, many women prayed for good skill, loyal love, and happy marriage at this festival.

-Women also would hold knitting and weaving contest, trying to improve their skills, and to learn from the best.
+Women also would hold knitting and weaving contests, trying to improve their skills and learn from the best.

-The Ghost Festival, also named Zhong Yuan, is on the 15th of July of the Chinese Calendar.
+The Ghost Festival, Zhong Yuan, is on the 15th of July on the Chinese Calendar.
 This is the biggest festival to worship and commemorate the dead in Chinese culture.

-According to Chinese mythology, on this day, all the ghosts will be set free to the human's world, and are allowed to go back to their previous homes or visit people they care.
+According to Chinese mythology, on this day, all the ghosts will be set free into the human world and are allowed to go back to their previous homes or visit people they care about.

 Alive people will take this opportunity to worship their ancestors and beloved departed ones.

-Big ceremonies would be held in religious places, to memorize people that were sacrificed on the battlefield and those without families.
+Big ceremonies would be held in religious places to memorize people sacrificed on the battlefield and those without families.

-Water is believed as Yin in Chinese culture, which connects the worlds of alive and deceased ones.
+Water is believed Yin in Chinese culture, connecting the worlds of the alive and the deceased.

-So, river lanterns are used on this day to illuminate the way for ghosts to come home.
-In addition, people will burn up paper-made money and daily necessities that the ghosts in the other world could use.
+So, river lanterns are used today to illuminate the way for ghosts to come home.
+In addition, people will burn up paper-made money and daily necessities that the spirits in the other world could use.

-The Mid-Autumn Day (Zhong Qiu) is on the15th of August of the Chinese Calendar, a festival that connects with the reunion and harvest.
+The Mid-Autumn Day (Zhong Qiu) is on the 15th of August in the Chinese Calendar, a festival that connects with the reunion and harvest.

-The first record about this festival was around 2,200 to 2,500 years ago, but it was official and widely accepted in China in about 1,000 years ago.
+The first record of this festival was around 2,200 to 2,500 years ago, but it was official and widely accepted in China about 1,000 years ago.

 Worshiping the moon is the most important ceremony of the Mid-Autumn Festival.
-Usually, red candles and incense, nice fruits and mooncakes are common necessities for the rite.
+Usually, red candles, incense, delicious fruits, and mooncakes are standard necessities for the rite.

 Nowadays, enjoying the full moon and eating mooncakes are the most popular parts of this festival.

-In a Chinese mythological legend, there is a sweet scented Osmanthus tree on the moon, as well as the beautiful Fairy Chang E and her rabbit.
+In a Chinese mythological legend, there is a sweet-scented Osmanthus tree on the moon, the beautiful Fairy Chang E, and her rabbit.

 Chong Yang the Double Ninth Festival

-On the 9th of September is the Double Ninth Festival (Chong Yang), which was first popularized in royal families in about 2,000 years ago, and then celebrated by everyone 1,000 years later in the history of China.
+On the 9th of September is the Double Ninth Festival (Chong Yang), which was first popularized among royal families about 2,000 years ago, and then celebrated by everyone 1,000 years later in the history of China.

 On this day, people will go climbing and enjoy the view of autumn.

-Putting on cornel is also important, which is believed can protect people from disease and bad luck.
+Putting on cornel is also essential, which is believed can protect people from disease and bad luck.

-Other activities include appreciating chrysanthemum, drinking chrysanthemum wine, and eating Double Ninth cake.
+Other activities include appreciating chrysanthemum, drinking chrysanthemum wine, and eating a Double Ninth cake.

 Nowadays, it is also a festival for older people to pray for long lives and safety.

-Besides the worship ceremony, eating Laba Rice Porridge is the most important custom of this festival.
-It is made of different types of rice, beans and nuts, which is both tasty and healthy.
+Eating Laba Rice Porridge is the most important custom of the Laba festival, which is made of different types of rice, beans, and nuts, and is both tasty and healthy.

-In northern parts of China, people would put garlic into vinegar and seal them, until the Spring Festival.
+In northern parts of China, people put garlic into vinegar and seal them until the Spring Festival.
 The vinegar can be eaten with dumplings, and the garlic would be green as jadeite.